 Telephone: 020 7551 7777

-Who we are: BWB is a City law firm servicing a wide range of commercial and statutory organisations, charities and social enterprises.
+Who we are: Bates Wells Braithwaite is a professional services firm, combining a UK 100 legal practice with consultancy services in impact measurement, outcomes-based planning and strategy, and financial services regulatory compliance.
 BWB is the first UK law firm to certify as a B Corp.

-What we do: BWB has one of the leading charity and social enterprise teams in the country, along with a fast-growing corporate and commercial practice.
-Our clients include third-sector organisations, commercial organisations, regulators and individuals.
+What we do: We have one of the leading charity and social enterprise teams in the country, along with a fast-growing corporate and commercial practice.
+We work with a wide range of clients, large and small, across a variety of sectors – from established businesses, charities and social enterprises and public bodies to innovative start-ups and high-profile individuals.

-What you'll do:Two six-month seats in the first year and three four-month seats in the second year.
+What you'll do:In the first year there are two six-month seats and in the second year there are four-month seats which, between them, cover a wide range of work.
+From time to time the firm arranges secondments to clients on an ad hoc basis.
 The firm runs a programme of internal seminars specifically addressed to trainees and operates a mentoring scheme.

-Sponsorship:The firm will provide full financial support for both the GDL and LPC course.
-Fees will only be paid for courses that commence after the offer of a training contract has been made.
+Sponsorship:The firm will provide full fee support for both the GDL and LPC course.
+Fees will only be paid for courses that commence after the training contract has been successfully applied for.

 Facts and figures

 Total partners: 39

 Trainee places available for 2021: 6

 Percentage interviewed: 10%